Lions surprise Cowboys, Chiefs go to 8-0

 In New Orleans, the Saints improved to 6-1 as they muscled to a 35-17 win over the Buffalo Bills behind Drew Brees’ five touchdown passes.

-In Philadelphia, the New York Giants won their second game in a row as they beat the Eagles 15-7 on five field goals by Josh Brown.
+The visiting New York Giants won their second game in a row as they beat the Philadelphia Eagles 15-7 on five field goals by Josh Brown.

 Philadelphia quarterback Michael Vick aggravated a hamstring injury late in the first half and was replaced by rookie Matt Barkley.